Spring3/redshape/README.md

 ## Acknowledgements

 - [Daniyil Vasylenko](redshape.app@gmail.com): original author of this interesting and useful project.
 - [Group4Layers](https://www.group4layers.com): it is possible to contribute to this repository and achieve the new features provided here thanks to this company and its efforts to promote and work with open source.
-A whole month of dedication has been given in hours assigned by the company.
+Two whole months of dedication have been given in hours assigned by the company.